-The Ogle Brothers General Store is the newest addition to the Five Oaks area, and is also owned and operated (if the name wasn’t a clue) by members of the Ogle family.
+The Ogle Brothers General Store is the newest addition to the Five Oaks area.
+And it is also owned and operated (if the name wasn’t a clue) by members of the Ogle family.

-The store features clothing, food, pottery, candy, toys, locally made arts and craft and souvenirs.
+The store features clothing, food, pottery, candy, toys, locally made arts and crafts and also souvenirs.